 How can I create a new web service function?

 The easiest and recommended way to add a web service is to write a new Moodle local plugin and to implement the web service functions there.
 The Moodle administrator will just need to add the plugin in Moodle (copy the files in /local/), the web service functions will be automatically added.
 Please read /local/readme.txt for more information about plugin development.
-You can also look at the Moodle Hub server plugin as an example.
+Finally read how to implement a web service and a web service function.

 How can I set up a web service?

-- In Moodle > Site administration > plugins > Web services > Overview, two use cases are described.
+- Settings > Site administration > Plugins > Web services > Overview explains two use cases.

-- Finally you can go ask question on the Web Services forum
+- Finally ask questions on the Web Services forum

 Does the Moodle SOAP server work with JAVA or .NET?